kalyancn4u/kalyancn4u.github.io/_posts/2025-12-06-emotional-intelligence-self-mastery-notes.md

 You:

 - No longer give it to those who drain you
 - No longer abandon yourself just to stay connected
 - No longer negotiate your worth in rooms you’ve outgrown

 Emotional independence is:

 - Stable
 - Centered
 - Quietly powerful

-This is where transformation truly begins.
+This is where transformation truly begins — and where healthier, more honest relationships become possible.

 ---